fabacab/wp-pgp-encrypted-emails/readme.txt

 = 0.7 =
 * Feature: WooCommerce integration.
 Customers can add their own OpenPGP keys or S/MIME certificates on their "My Account" front-end supplied by WooCommerce.
 By default, emails sent to Customers are *not* signed with the site's PGP signing key, though individual customers can opt-in to receive either encrypted and signed or just signed emails as they wish.
 * Developer: Theme authors can override the plugin's default WooCommerce integration file by adding a `woocommerce-functions.php` file to their theme.
 Please only do this if you know what you are doing.

-= 0.6.4 =

-* Feature: Customizable WooCommerce integration.
-Create a file called `woocommerce-functions.php` in your active Theme folder to define your own WooCommerce integrations.
-Built-in integrations are provided out-of-the-box if that file does not exist.
 * Update OpenPGP-PHP libraries to current released version.

 = 0.6.3 =